 btop.jpg (29412 bytes) cap.jpg (31211 bytes)

-WILLIAM CLARK - SCOTTSDALE'S POLO AFFICIONADO
+WILLIAM CLARK - SCOTTSDALE'S POLO AFFICIONADO by Kaya Morgan

 Influenced by Frank Lloyd Wright, his homes are built to last 100 years.

-The single focus that sets Wm.
-Clark Construction apart from other companies of that genre that may not follow a definitive style, is their designs are architecturally and historically correct.
+The single focus that sets William Clark Construction apart from other companies of that genre that may not follow a definitive style, is their designs are architecturally and historically correct.
 "Many homes these days are built conforming to no particular design theme.
 Frank Lloyd Wright called our way of building, 'contextualism' as you would create something following a specific context," as Bill explains.
 Clark's homes are built of masonry and steel rather than the fairly generic style using wood framing, Styrofoam and stucco, primarily for one reason — they are designed and meant to last a 100 years or more.
 "Although I cling to the fundamental building techniques, our houses also incorporate the latest technological advantages," he adds.

 Clark's avid passion for horses dates back to his youth in Virginia beginning as a jumper when he was seven, having had the advantage of the army horse facilities available.
 Over the years his hobby did not wane.
-Then seven years ago, he was convinced to try polo and was smitten.
+Then fifteen years ago, he was convinced to try polo and was smitten.
 Unlike other leisure activities he had tried, it was a team sport that really builds camaraderie between people rather than just a quiet pastime.
 Add to that the fact that, as Bill explains, "the rules are very complex, played on these gigantic animals moving at high speeds that have fears and emotions, just like people — so it is quite an exciting game.
 And, just like auto racing, there's no room for prima donnas."

-For polo in the Phoenix/Scottsdale area, contact 490.348.1949
+For polo in the Phoenix/Scottsdale area, contact Tel: 480.348.1949

 ic2.jpg (21042 bytes)